IbrahimaDiallo32/Calculator/README.md

 ## Executing End-to-End Tests

 To execute the End-to-End Testing:
-**Note: The Web Application must be running on the machine to successfully execute the End-To-End Testing.**
+**Note: The Web Application must be running on the machine to execute the End-To-End Testing successfully.**
 1. Make sure to follow the steps in the [Environment](#environment) instructions
 2. Open your command line interface and Navigate to the project Directory of this project using the 'cd' command:
       ```